Keyboard shortcuts

 Cloudflare R2 is an object storage solution similar to Amazon S3.
 It allows you to store and retrieve large binary objects.

-Just like in KV Models, Cloesce does not support relationships, Navigation Properties, or migrations for purely R2 backed models.
+Just like in KV Models, Cloesce does not support relationships, Navigation Properties, or migrations for purely R2 backed Models.

 Since R2 is used for storing large objects, the actual data of an R2 object is not fetched automatically when accessing an R2 property to avoid hitting Worker memory limits.
 Instead, only the metadata of the R2Object is retrieved.
 To fetch the full object data, you can use Model Methods as described in the chapter Model Methods.